What are the Benefits of CBD Terpenes?

 - Muscle relaxation

 Terpenes are being studied for their ability to reduce stiffness because they are natural compounds and may one day help people reduce the use of prescription drugs.
 Some terpenes interact with cannabinoid receptors in the endocannabinoid system, like beta-caryophyllene, and help the body maintain balance (homeostasis).

 Terpenes and the “Entourage Effect”

 The entourage effect is the synergy achieved when two or more compounds work together to produce a greater impact than a single compound.
 Hemp terpenes improve CBD functionality by working together to produce excellent antioxidant and anti-inflammatory activities.

-Some terpenes are believed to enhance the effect of cannabinoids and produce a synergy that helps you feel less stressed and more relaxed and have increased energy and improved focus.
+Some terpenes are believed to enhance the effect of cannabinoids and produce a synergy that helps you feel more relaxed and have increased energy and improved focus.
 This is why many CBD products add cannabis terpenes and terpenes from other botanicals and fruits to CBD oils and edibles.

 The entourage effect is the special relationship formed when terpenes, cannabinoids and flavonoids work together.
-One of the main reasons people buy full spectrum CBD is because they can enjoy the full entourage effect that comes with the hemp plant’s whole phytochemical profile.
+One of the main reasons people buy full spectrum CBD is to enjoy the full entourage effect that comes with the hemp plant’s whole phytochemical profile.

 Are Terpenes Safe?